martisak/project_stingray/README.md

 * picamera 1.10

 I recommend installing libraries in a virtual environment.
 For installing OpenCV 3.0 I recommend [this guide](http://www.pyimagesearch.com/2015/07/27/installing-opencv-3-0-for-both-python-2-7-and-python-3-on-your-raspberry-pi-2/).
+You can install the other requirements with `pip install -r requirements.txt`.

 ### Configuration